Distributionally Robust Fault Detection Trade-off Design with Prior Fault Information: Main result

-Fortunately, \eqref{eq_initial} is easier to solve than \eqref{eq:mainproblem} and can be effectively solved in virtue of Algorithm 1 in \cite{shang2021distributionally}.
-However, it may be the case that the induced initial solution $\{\bar{P}^{(0)},\eta ^{(0)}\}$ does not satisfy the relaxed DRCC \eqref{eq:qp2}.
-A practical strategy is to inspect whether the FDR under the empirical distribution is lower than $\beta$.
-If so, the design problem \eqref{eq:mainproblem} is considered to be infeasible and a smaller value of $\beta$ is suggested.
-Otherwise, the pair $\{\bar{P}^{(0)},\eta^{(0)}\}$ must be a feasible solution to \eqref{eq:mainproblem} and thus the sequential optimization can be performed, which is detailed in Algorithm \ref{alg1}.
+Fortunately, \eqref{eq_initial} is easier to solve than \eqref{eq:theo1} and can be effectively solved in virtue of \cite[Algorithm 1]{shang2021distributionally}.
+After obtaining $\bar{P}^{(0)}$, we inspect whether its FDR under the empirical distribution is higher than $\beta$.
+If so, the pair $\{\bar{P}^{(0)},\eta^{(0)}=0\}$ must be a feasible solution to \eqref{eq:theo1} and thus the sequential minimization can be performed, as detailed in Algorithm \ref{alg1}.
+Otherwise, the initial solution $\bar{P}^{(0)}$ to \eqref{eq:theo1} is infeasible and thus a smaller $\beta$ is suggested to improve the feasibility of the problem \eqref{eq:theo1}.
 In addition, a guideline is provided to inform the selection of all hyperparameters $\{\alpha, \theta,\beta,\gamma \}$ for users. \begin{itemize} \item $\alpha$ is the maximal tolerance of FAR that shall be preselected according to user preference.
 In principle, a high value $\alpha$ may result in ``alarm flood".
 Conversely, a low value of $\alpha$ can give rise to poor detectability. \item $\theta$ is the Wasserstein radius, regulating the distributional robustness of the constraint on FAR.
 A large $\theta$ enhances robustness, but may lead to a more conservative design with potentially lower fault detectability.
 To calibrate $\theta$, the $K$-fold cross-validation is a viable option, as summarized in Algorithm \ref{alg2}. \item $\beta$ is the minimal FDR under the nominal distribution $\hat{\mathbb{P}}_N$ and thus shall be chosen by the user.
-It should be noted that the FDR is not always kept below $\beta$ when the real distribution $\mathbb{P}_\xi $ deviates from $\hat{\mathbb{P}}_N$.
+It should be noted that the FDR is not always kept below $\beta$ when the true distribution $\mathbb{P}^*_\xi $ deviates from $\hat{\mathbb{P}}_N$.
 Thus, the value of $\beta$ shall not be too high in order to ensure robustness and avoid infeasibility of \eqref{eq: 5}. \item $\gamma$ is a trade-off parameter that can be flexibly adjusted to balance between the overall detectability and the robustness of detecting the particular fault $\bar{f}$.
 A useful tuning heuristic is to inspect the optimal value of $\eta$ \textit{a posteriori}.
 If $\eta^*$ is too small, then there is a lack of distributional robustness of detecting $\bar{f}$ and thus one shall turn to a larger $\gamma$ or a smaller $\beta$. \end{itemize}